Most people know little or nothing about investing because American public schools refuse to teach investing.

 This overview of wealth management received an average Amazon review of five and a half stars.
 Criniti explains and clarifies financial concepts and economics for ordinary people.

-The Necessity of Finance describes and defines key investment concepts such as risk and return.
+The Necessity of Finance defines key investment concepts such as risk and return.
 It also explains classes of investments and the vital difference between wealth and money.
 Criniti’s book is a great resource for beginners who want a more advanced look at the financial markets.

-17. The ETF Book by Richard A. Ferri
+15. The ETF Book

 All You Need to Know About Exchange-Traded Funds